zemrx/IVTA/Readme.md

   - Combines crawling and fuzzing into a single workflow.

 - **Output**:
-  - Save results to JSON or CSV files for further analysis.
+  - Save results to JSON.
-  - Verbose mode for detailed debugging.

 ---